 This year, the BLM Alaska and Toolik Field Station are offering a collaborative Dalton Highway Artist-in-Residence opportunity.
-It will run for five to seven days between June and September 2023, with exact dates at the discretion of the artist.
+It will run for seven to ten days between June and early September 2025, with exact dates at the discretion of the artist.
 During the residency, the artist will have the opportunity to travel much of the Dalton Highway, speak with land managers and scientific researchers, and pursue their artistic discipline amid Alaska’s inspiring landscapes.
-Artists may be hosted at one of the BLM cabins or campgrounds, at the University of Alaska Fairbanks Institute of Arctic Biology’s Toolik Field Station, and/or at a remote, backcountry location, depending on the interests and outdoor experience of the selected artist.
+Artists are encouraged to split their time between one of the BLM cabins or campgrounds and at the University of Alaska Fairbanks Institute of Arctic Biology’s Toolik Field Station, and/or at a remote, backcountry location, depending on the interests and outdoor experience of the selected artist.
+Artists can be hosted for up to five days at a BLM facility, as well as up to five days at Toolik Field Station.

 Travel along the Dalton Highway provides a rare opportunity to traverse a remote, unpopulated part of Alaska to the very top of the continent.